Boston scores 29, leads No. 1 Gamecocks past NC A&T 79-42

-COLUMBIA, S.C.
-(AP)Aliyah Boston scored a career-high 29 points on 13-of-13 shooting and powered No. 1 South Carolina to a 79-42 victory over North Carolina A&T on Monday night.
+Boston scored a career-high 29 points on 13-of-13 shooting and powered the top-ranked Gamecocks to a 79-42 victory over North Carolina A&T on Monday night.

+The 6-foot-5 junior had a total of 28 points her first three games, and was barely shooting over 50%.
+Staley talked with her before South Carolina’s trip to the Battle4Atlantis, saying Boston needed to assert herself more.

+”And I think after that game, I realized that I just have to do what I have to do,” Boston said.

+Her dominant stretch began with 23 points in a tournament-opening win over Buffalo.
+Boston continued with 16 points to put away then-ninth-ranked Oregon and was unstoppable with 22 points and 15 rebounds in a 73-57 win over No. 2 UConn to take the title.

-The Gamecocks improved to 8-0 for the first time since the 2015-2016 season.
-And, they did it through their 6-foot-5 All-American junior, who had 18 of South Carolina’s 27 straight points over a 10-minute stretch of the second and third quarters to put away the winless Aggies (0-6).
+The Gamecocks improved to 8-0 for the first time since the 2015-16 season.
+And, they did it through Boston, who had 18 of South Carolina’s 27 straight points over a 10-minute stretch of the second and third quarters to put away the winless Aggies (0-6).

 Boston added 14 rebounds, one off her season high, and three blocked shots during her 20 minutes of action.
 She also made both her foul shots, each finishing off a three-point play.